jule64/findivey/README.md

 findivey
 ========

-findivey is a small Python utility that alerts you when your favorite high stakes poker players are playing online.
+A small Python utility that informs you when your favorite high stakes poker players are playing online.

-How frustrating is it to miss an appearance of Tom Dwan ("durrr") or Phil Ivey ("Polarizing") or the prodigy Isildur1 only because you forgot to check the high stakes tables of FullTilt and PokerStars that evening?
+How frustrating is it to miss an appearance of Tom "durrr" Dwan or Viktor "Isildur1" Blom, two of the most exciting players in the game, only because you forgot to log in to your poker software that evening?

-With findivey, just save a player's details in a text file (examples are provided) and the program alerts you as soon as the player is online!
+With findivey, just save your favorite player's details in a text file (well actually in the script itself in the current version) and the program alerts you as soon as the player appears on the poker tables!

-findivey works by scanning (every ten minutes) the "online" status of a player as displayed on the player's profile on highstakesdb.com.
-Once the player shows up, findivey will print on the command line the player's name and where he is currently playing (FullTilt or PokerStars).
+findivey works by scanning every ten minutes a player's online status as displayed on the player's profile on highstakesdb.com.
+Once the player shows up findivey prints to the command line the player's name and where he is currently playing (see screenshot at the bottom for an example).

-With findivey never miss the big action again !!
+With findivey never miss the big poker action again !!

 To Download the program: